How much has student loan debt increased over time? - NewsBreak

 ( STACKER ) – Some of the most common types of debt—a mortgage, an auto loan, and a credit card balance—are often necessary forms of debt people take on for everyday life, from covering household purchases and building good credit to attaining the American Dream of home ownership.

 In the U.S., pursuing higher education has also often meant adding on another type of debt burden.
 Since The Great Recession, rising tuition at U.S. universities has contributed to student loans growing at rates unseen with other forms of personal debt.
 As of June 2022, the average student loan debt among consumers in the U.S. totaled $39,381, according to Experian.
-In 2012, U.S. consumers’ overall student loan debt surpassed the $1 trillion mark for the first time, and it’s continued its climb since.Dairy closings could lead to south Alabama school milk shortage
+In 2012, U.S. consumers’ overall student loan debt surpassed the $1 trillion mark for the first time, and it’s continued its climb since.Student loans received after June 30 not eligible for relief

 To better understand how student loan debt has grown over time, Experian compiled data collected from student loan holders from across the country and government data dating back to 2009.
 The average loan balance used in the analysis represents the average debt among all student loan borrowers.